brentmaxwell/gitwatch/Readme.md

 gitwatch runs `grep ...` once for each new change since the last time it was run.
 If it's the first time, it will only clone the repo without running the command.
 The command is fed the output of `git diff`.
+`$GW_TO` is the commit that introduced the change.
 Some other environmental variables are also set (see the comment on top of the script).

 Let's install an hourly cron job on the hour to automate this: